-The school takes the following steps to minimise the risk of child-on-child abuse
+The school takes the following steps to minimise the risk of child-on-child abuse:

-- Recognise: If staff hear or see these behaviours they are to intervene if possible or report to safeguarding team who will then act accordingly, providing support, interventions and/or referrals as required - Education of pupils: this occurs through the PSHE curriculum and Assemblies. - Bullying data analysed termly during Governor meetings.
+- Recognise: If staff hear or see these behaviours they are to intervene if possible or report to safeguarding team who will then act accordingly, providing support, interventions and/or referrals as required - Education of pupils: this occurs through the PSHE curriculum

 Consensual image sharing, especially between older children of the same age, may require a different response.
-Whilst not abusive, children still need to know it is illegal, whilst non-consensual sharing is illegal and abusive.
+Whilst not abusive, children still need to know consensual sharing is illegal and non-consensual sharing is both illegal and abusive.

-The school's approach to pupil's sharing nudes and semi-nude's images and or videos (also known as sexting or youth produced sexual imagery) is as follows:
+Education on the school's approach to pupils sharing nude and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) is through the PSHE curriculum around keeping safe and respecting others.